You will find flyers, class descriptions and teacher bios below. Are you ready to register for classes? Click HERE!

 Michael Rollins – Michael is a professional artist and instructor.
 He received his MFA from California State University Long Beach, where he now teaches painting.
 Before moving to California Michael’s time was spent at his home in Arizona and studying in Colorado.
 Both places provided Michael with encouraging environments which inspired him in the formative years of his artistic career.
 Michael paints in-depth abstract environments in very large scale and works in a variety of mediums.

-Rachel Schiller – Rachel holds an Associates Degree in Sign Language Interpreting for the Deaf from Golden West College.
-She has over ten years of experience working with children.
+Rachel Schiller – Rachel holds an Associate’s Degree in Sign Language Interpreting for the Deaf from Golden West College.
+She has over twelve years of experience working with children.

 Andrea Solow – Andrea Solow has been a student of Kenpo Karate for over 30 years and is currently a 5th Degree Black Belt.
 She has been the International champion six times and has won more than 150 1st place trophies in her tournament career.
 Ms. Solow owned and operated a karate school in Telluride, Colorado for 15 years.
 She has instructed several hundred people over the years, having many advanced students, and bringing several people to the rank of black belt.
 She recently moved back to her home state, California, with her husband and two children who attend school at Weaver.
 Ms. Solow is passionate about teaching kids and is excited to be an instructor for the LAEF program!